Aaron-Hale/sudoku-image-solver/README.md

 - Digit calibration: temperature scaling

 ---
+## Stagewise summary

+### 1) Geometry
+Board localization was the main early bottleneck.
+On `core_val`, the classical CV front end reached only **18.64%** exact board match, while segmentation reached **76.27%**, close to **77.97%** with oracle label corners.
+Classical CV worked when the board dominated the frame, but broke on small boards, clutter, blur, and competing rectangular structures, which is why segmentation became the primary front end.

+### 2) Warping and crop strategy
+After geometry improved, the next question was how to crop cells for OCR.
+A manual A/B review on 40 validation boards showed **equal split better on 11 boards**, **refit better on 3**, and **26 ties**, so equal split stayed the default OCR crop path.
+Refit remained useful for parser-side debugging and imperfect warps, but it was not a clear overall win for the training/inference path.

+### 3) OCR model choice
+The digit task turned out to be materially harder than occupancy.
+A linear softmax baseline reached only **73.8%** validation accuracy and clearly underfit the printed-digit problem, so the repo moved to a CNN.
+In the Day 21 benchmark, **Chars74K transfer** was the best setup at **94.53%** validation accuracy, ahead of **cells only (93.63%)**, **MNIST transfer (94.26%)**, and **EMNIST transfer (94.37%)**.
+That fit the task: printed OCR-style pretraining helped more than handwritten-only sources.

+### 4) Stagewise vs end-to-end behavior
+With labeled corners, the OCR stack was already very strong: **99.72%** occupancy accuracy and **99.59%** occupied-cell digit accuracy.
+But full pure-model inference still reached **84.30%** exact givens match and **97.09%** mean givens accuracy.
+That showed the remaining gap was not basic OCR capacity or heavier Sudoku logic; it was end-to-end robustness on hard real-photo boards, especially **filled cells being dropped as empty**.

+### 5) Final V1 direction
+The final V1 path keeps the components that won the stagewise decisions: **segmentation** for geometry, **equal-split crops** for OCR, a separate **occupancy stage**, and a **Chars74K-transfer CNN** for digits.
+Later controlled comparison also showed **letterbox-trained segmentation** outperforming **stretch-trained segmentation** on the downstream metric that mattered most (**85.12%** vs **82.64%** exact givens match), which is why letterbox became the locked production path.

+---
 ## Major decisions that stuck

 The final system was not the first baseline.
 The project tested multiple alternatives and froze the path that best balanced end-to-end accuracy, simplicity, and latency.